- Radon mitigation stacks – worse than Chernobyl?

 Embryos received x-ray doses already in the womb during abdominal exams.
 Newborns were routinely treated by x-rays to prevent diseases.
 Pediatricians used to fluoroscope babies and young children every month and during annual checkups.
 Many children were given massive radiation treatment for an invented disorder – enlargement of the thymus gland in the upper chest.
 The scalps of 10,000 New York children were irradiated to make their hair fall out as a treatment for ringworm.
 Depression in women was cured by irradiating the ovaries and excessive bleeding of girls during menstruation by x-rays to the uterus.
 Primitive mammography caused the breast cancer epidemic decades later.

-Statistical analysis shows that medical irradiation has caused over a half of all cancers, two thirds of coronary heart diseases, and over 80% of breast cancers in the US.
+Statistical analysis shows that medical irradiation has caused over half of all cancers, two-thirds of coronary heart diseases, and over 80% of breast cancers in the US.
 Dr. Gofman stresses that the radiation from each medical or dental x-ray can be reduced several-fold without sacrificing accuracy.
 All x-ray machines should be regularly calibrated and the doses measured.
 People should refuse unnecessary x-rays.

 John W. Gofman, M.D., Ph.D.
 1999: Radiation from Medical Procedures in the Pathogenesis of Cancer and Ischemic Heart Disease